and things to do

 One of the most popular activities in Hawaii is attending a luau.
 In the simplest of explanations, a luau is a Hawaiian feast accompanied by live entertainment; hula dance Hawaiian chanting, storytelling, cultural activities, and more.
 Although luaus are thought of as only Hawaiian, many luaus provide glimpses into other Polynesian cultures; Tahitian, Samoan, Tongan, and Fijian.
 On the Island of Maui, there are many, many different types of luaus from which to choose.

 When planning a vacation in Maui, make sure to go snorkeling in Kihei!
 Set about 2.5 miles off of South Maui, the Molokini Crater is a gorgeous underwater volcano islet.
-Listed as a Marine Life Conservation District Seabird Sanctuary, this partially submerged, crescent-shaped volcanic crater is unlike any other snorkeling spot in the entire world.
+Listed as a Marine Life Conservation District Seabird Sanctuary, this partially submerged, the crescent-shaped volcanic crater is unlike any other snorkeling spot in the entire world.
 Hosting over 250 species of endemic Hawaiian tropical fish, this is the place to go when choosing the best snorkel tours in Maui.

 From beginners to seasoned kayakers, you will find a variety of kayaking tours offered in Maui’s Kihei area.
 Kayaking is one of the best ways to experience Kihei’s most secluded spots.
-These excursions offer a navigated journey through pristine waters where your whole family will enjoy discovering Maui’s South Shore from a completely unique perspective.
+These excursions offer a navigated journey through pristine waters where your whole family will enjoy discovering Maui’s South Shore from a unique perspective.

 Kamaole Beaches are made up of three Beach Parks nicknamed Kam I, II and III, that line the coastline of Kihei Town.
 All three beaches are located off South Kihei Road and numbered north to south starting just south of the Azeka Shopping Center and Kalama Park.
 The rocky points between these beach parks are some of the South Shore’s best snorkeling sites for you and your family to enjoy.